 Laura Delaney Roessler is the scientist/yogi.
 She has a bachelor’s in Biochemistry from UW-Madison and used it at Mayo Clinic Rochester in the Toxicology Lab and as a lab manager at UW-La Crosse.
 She was the last of the family to join the team full time in 2014.
 Her nickname is “the nose” and her talents in sensory analysis and quality control help put the finishing touches on the wine before bottling.
 A mother of three; Ava 13, Will 8, and Dash 1, she’s running most of the time.
 She brought her love of yoga to the vineyard and teaches every Thursday evening rain or shine.

 Cameron Robert Delaney is a UW-Stout graduate with a degree in Hospitality and Tourism.
 His journey has taken him through kitchens, dining rooms, supper clubs, taverns, and swanky hotels.
-Cameron is currently splitting time between Trempealeau where he manages our tasting room and Hong Kong where his lovely wife Megan works.
-His love of food, wine, and travel has lead him to bring some unique offerings to Elmaro.
-With 17+ years of hospitality experience and world travels, he’s got some great stories and is happy to share some when you visit.
+Cameron currently manages our tasting room.
+His love of food, wine, and travel has led him to bring some unique offerings to Elmaro.
+With 20+ years of hospitality experience and world travels, he’s got some great stories and is happy to share some when you visit.